Looking for the best ethical outdoor gear? Here are some of my favourites.

 Ditch the fossil fuel-powered stoves.
 Instead try a portable wood-powered rocket stove for making cups of tea, or scran, out in the wild.
 I can’t be without my plastic-free tea, not even in the woods.
 I have to confess, I am lusting after one of these bad boys so badly.

-Speaking of tea, a handy flask to store said tea in is a key part of my ethical outdoor gear collection.
+Speaking of tea, a handy flask (available from Wildbounds for £24.95) to store said tea in is a key part of my ethical outdoor gear collection.
 Let it be said, I take my tea very seriously, especially so when partaking in outdoor adventures.
 Or, if you don’t like tea (who even are you?!), then you could just fill it with ice-cold water (also refreshing when outdoor adventuring).

 Ethical Sun Protection